marykariuki90/sklearn/README.md

 # sklearn
-it consist code on classification on sklearn
+it consist codes on preprocessing,encoding and classification in sklearn